 e) Increase in related-party loans to the Company

 A review of the Company’s record indicated the Company had received $104,655 from its related parties, Mikerest and KBM in FY21 to meet its working capital.
-The loan was never paid and as at the date of my appointment, the balance of the related party loans to the Company totalled $161,285.
+The loan was never repaid and as at the date of my appointment, the balance of the related party loans to the Company totalled $161,285.

 5.4.1 Insolvent Trading Quantum/Claim